saferpay/sndbx/texts/intro.md

 When using the Saferpay Hosted Register Form together with the optional Saferpay Secure Card Data (SCD), you can set up and handle the payment process safely.
 No credit card numbers are processed, transferred or stored on your (web) servers.

-To use the Saferpay Payment Page, card holders enter their credit card number and expiry date not within the merchant’s e-commerce application, but instead within the Saferpay Payment Page.
+To use the Saferpay Payment Page, card holders enter their credit card number and expiry date not within the merchant's e-commerce application, but instead within the Saferpay Payment Page.
 As the e-commerce application and Saferpay operate on physically separate platforms, there is no risk that the credit card information could be stored in the database of the merchant’s system.

 The risk of misuse of credit card details is significantly reduced via the use of Saferpay Secure Card Data or the Saferpay Payment Page and the expenditure required for PCI DSS merchant certification is reduced significantly.